xlanor/void-linux-citrix-repacker/README.md

 To build a different version, just run the build script with the new `.deb` file - it auto-detects the version.

 This packaging is provided for convenience following Void Linux packaging standards.
+The deb package needs to be downloaded from [Citrix's website](https://www.citrix.com/downloads/workspace-app/linux/workspace-app-for-linux-latest.html).